-In 2020, the Nurburgring became the first circuit to have hosted Formula 1 events with four different titles.
-Here are the circuits which have held F1 races with different event names!
+In 2020, the Nurburgring became the first circuit to have hosted Formula 1 events with four different event names.
+Here are the circuits which have held F1 races with different titles!

 Imola remained as the host of the San Marino Grand Prix until 2006, when the event was removed from the calendar.
-As a result of the coronavirus pandemic, Imola will make a one-off return to the Formula 1 schedule in 2020, hosting the Emilia Romagna Grand Prix.
-It will become one of only two circuits to have hosted events with three different titles.
+As a result of the coronavirus pandemic, Imola will made what was expected to be a one-off return to the Formula 1 schedule in 2020, hosting the newly-titled Emilia Romagna Grand Prix and become one of only two circuits to have hosted events with three different titles.